mliszcz/msc-thesis/papers/case-study/tangojs-case-study.md

 scientific facilities, where the application has to be delivered to tenths of users.

-In case of the TangoJS Panel application deployment planning a few aspect have to be considered.
+In case of the TangoJS Panel application deployment planning a few aspects have to be considered.
 The existing Tango installation needs to be accessible from TangoJS backend server.
-The backend server should also has access to some sort of users' directory, like e.g. LDAP.
-This is needed for authentication and authorization purposes. mTango can be used on server side to perform these tasks.
+The backend server should also have access to some sort of users' directory, like e.g. LDAP.
+This is needed for authentication and authorization purposes. mTango can be used on the server side to perform these tasks.
 The Panel application communicates with mTango via AJAX calls.
-Although mTango is released with an embedded Tomcat servlet container, a separate container gives offers greater flexibility and better configuration options.
+Although mTango is released with an embedded Tomcat servlet container, a separate container offers greater flexibility and better configuration options.

 The frontend part, which is a TangoJS Panel application itself, has to be stored in a ordinary web server.
 Since no server-side processing is required,